larami10/Grocery-List-Node-HTTP/README.md

    1. Client can add items to the grocery list.
       1. If client leaves any form blank, client will:
          1. receive an error message
-         2. recieve appropriate status code
+         2. recieve 400 status code
       2. If client successfully adds an item, client will:
          1. receive a success message
-         2. receive appropriate status code
+         2. receive 200 status code
    2. Client can search an item by, Aisle, Diet, Aisle and Diet.
       1. If Aisle, Diet, or Aisle and Diet are not successful searches.
 Client will:
          1. receive appropriate error message with no table displayed
          2. receive status code 400
-         3. be able to click Add More: "here" to go back to main page
       2. If Aisle, Diet, or Aisle and Diet are successful searches.
 Client will:
          1. receive appropriate success message with a table listing the filtered grocery items
          2. receive status code 200
-         3. be able to click Add More: "here" to go back to main page
       3. If Aisle and Diet are left blank, client will:
          1. receive appropriate message with a table listing all grocery items
          2. receive status code 400
-         3. be able to click Add More: "here" to go back to main page
+   3. Client can click Add More: "here" to go back to main page after submitting a form
 4. If client enters an invalid URL, client will:
    1. receive a "Page does not exist" message
    2. receive status code 404
-5. Grocery items are read and writeen from the grocerydata/groceries.json file
+5. Grocery items are read from and written to the grocerydata/groceries.json file

 ## How to use the Project